developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxCertificateManager/index.md

 ## Running the Application

-1. Connect the device (having the latest EMDK runtime) to USB port.
+1. Connect the device to a USB port.

-    > Note:
-    > Make sure the device is in USB debug.
+> Make sure the device has USB debugging enabled.

-    Before running the application, it is recommended that the key store be cleared.
-(Settings -> Security -> Clear Credentials)
+2. Before running the application, it is recommended that the key store be cleared (Settings -> Security -> Clear Credentials).

     ![img](../../images/MxCertManagerTutorialImages/clear_credentials.png)

 	> Note: If "Clear Credentials" option is disabled, you don't need to clear it.

-2. Run the application.
+3. Run the application.

     ![img](../../images/MxCertManagerTutorialImages/home_screen.png)